CambridgeALTA/cepoc/README.md

 ## Composition

-This dataset is made up of one file per exam, each containing the following number of open cloze tests.
+This dataset is made up of one JSON file per exam, each containing the following number of open cloze tests.

 | Exam              | CEFR | # tests | # gaps |
 |-------------------|------|---------|--------|